kraftdorian/7languages7weeks/haskell/src/day3/README.md

 introduced to me by Haskell.\
 I went through with very humble solutions for this day.

+As for exercise three - I will need to revisit it later.

 I was lucky to find [this article about Monads in JavaScript](https://medium.com/javascript-scene/javascript-monads-made-simple-7856be57bfe8), so I could solve the fourth exercise.